appsody/website/DEVELOPMENT.md

 # Appsody.dev Development

-The Appsdy website is built with [Gatsby.Js](https://www.gatsbyjs.org/).
-To develop and test the website you will need to download the Gatsby cli with the following command:
+The Appsody website is built with [Gatsby.js](https://www.gatsbyjs.org/).
+To develop and test the website you will need to download the Gatsby CLI with the following command:

 ```
 npm install -g gatsby-cli